ryuichiueda/ueda_blog2_contents/pages/06033/main.md

 ## 投稿論文

+### 2023

+* Ryuichi Ueda, Leon Tonouchi, Tatsuhiro Ikebe, and Yasuo Hayashibara: Implementation of brute-force value iteration for mobile robot path planning and obstacle bypassing," Journal of Robotics and Mechatronics, Vol.35, No.6, 2023 (to appear)

 ### 2022

 * Ryuichi Ueda: Generation of search behavior of robots by an extended probabilistic ﬂow control, International Journal of iRobotics, Vol. 5, No. 2, pp. 29-35, 2022.